1024inc/engineering-blog/eng-paths/sr_software_engineer_2.md

 - Listens and guides debates to help reach decisions, drives commitment and accountability; clearly communicates to and backs all stakeholders.
 - Sets medium-term strategic technical direction, able to look ahead 6 months, identify the areas of greatest need across the engineering org, create plans to improve them, and build teammate and exec buy-in around the plan.
 - Serves as a technical advisor and works closely with senior management.
+- Clearly communicate the status and impact of critical outages and high-impact issues in the appropriate public channels for visibility and awareness.

 </td></tr>
 </table>